Dancer’s Feet Care: Benefits of Dance Podiatry

 Fluid movement of lower limbs and feet are simply part of a dancer’s life.
-Seeing our podiatrist for dance-related issues can facilitate growth and healing, as well as avoid dance-related injuries.
+Seeing our podiatrist for a dancer’s feet care can facilitate growth and healing, as well as prevent future dance-related injuries.

 What Are Dancing Injuries?

-Ankle flexibility and mobility are incredibly important for dancers and many dance-related injuries affect the feet.
+Ankle flexibility and mobility are incredibly important for dancers and many dancing injuries affect the feet.
 Worse yet, the range of lower-limb injuries specific to the dance profession can also inhibit mobility.

 Some dance-related injuries include: